Lorenz997/EXAMS-TUNI/README.md

 - DEE-34406: Model Predictive Control of Power Electronic Systems (_December 2020_)
     - Remote exam.

-- DEE-54206: Electrical Energy Storages and Electric Vehicles
+- DEE-54206: Electrical Energy Storages and Electric Vehicles (_December 2020_)
     - Remote exam.
     - The lecturer included, by a mistake, some draft-questions at the end that included some answers to the 1<sup>st</sup> task. :zany_face:

+- TTA-31011: Yrityksen Talous (_December 2020_)
+    - Forms-remote exam.
+    - Differs from a "regular" exam.
+Much harder IMO.
+    - Also check out https://github.com/Temez1/Yrityksen-talous-7-tunnissa when preparing for the exam.